-Any chunk-types and chunks which a module is going to define should be defined in the module's primary reset function if possible.
-If the module depends on the chunks or chunk-types of other modules it should not reference those items during the primary reset function because there is no guarantee that the other module's primary reset function will be called prior to the current module's.
+Any chunk-types and chunks which a module is going to define should be defined in the module's creation command if possible so that they can be automatically restored at reset time, or the primary reset function if there is a dependence upon other information that is not available at creation time.
+If the module depends on the chunks or chunk-types of other modules it should not reference those items during the creation or primary reset function because there is no guarantee that the other module's corresponding function will be called prior to the current module's (and presumably that's when the other module is defining them).